cass-community/cass-community.github.io/_impacts/README.md

 ### CASS member mentions

-* When mentioning CASS member organizations, the mention in the body text should be in plain text and the member name name should be included in the `cass_members` list in the frontmatter of the highlight.
-The body text should *not* be linked to anything.
+* When mentioning CASS member organizations, the mention in the body text should be in plain text and should *not* be linked to anything.
 * In the body text, CASS member organizations should be mentioned as succinctly as possible.
 Probably in one place, maybe in the "The enabling software" intro text.
 Member names do not need to be prefixed with "CASS member organization" unless it is required to make sense in the text.
-* The layout will place a list of the relevant CASS members supporting the software mentioned at the bottom of the highlight.
+* The layout will place a list of the relevant CASS members supporting the software mentioned at the bottom of the highlight, which will be derived from the `software_mentioned` frontmatter data.

 ### Additional resources section